-The first mention of Covid-19 in the village whatsapp platform took place on Sunday March 15th 2020.
-It was triggered by a post by one of the villagers who currently resides in Marudi (a small town in the coast).
-He started by writing: Good morning all lun Pumur.
+The first mention of Covid-19 in the village WhatsApp platform took place on Sunday March 15th 2020.
+It was triggered by a post by one of the villagers who was currently residing in Marudi (a small town in the coast).
+He started by writing: "Good morning all lun Pumur".
 This was followed by photos and videos of Sunday church service held at the village church.